hangle/Notecard/documents/Features/terms.md

             +Add
             Prior
             Next
         The first three buttons may or may not be enabled.
-The 'Next' button is always enabled to transit to the next CardSet or to end the session or to read a new command file.
+The 'Next' button is
+        always enabled to transit to the next CardSet or to end the session or to
+        read a new command file.
-        The '*' button, when white, initiates the 'Management File' The '+Add' button, when yellow, initiates one or more ButtonCardSets The 'Prior' button, when green, executed the preceding CardSet
+        The '*' button, when white, initiates the 'Management File' The '+Add' button, when yellow, initiates one or more AddCardSets The 'Prior' button, when green, executed the preceding CardSet

+        The Next button is disabled until all the CardSet inputs are captured, or until the CardSet '* continue's  are executed

 </pre>

 <h2>Status Line</h2>